What Is Network Topology? | Types of Network Topology

 Bus topology

 In a bus topology, all devices in the network connect to a single central cable called the backbone.
-Terminators at both ends of the cable prevent signals from bouncing back.
-The backbone serves as the primary communication link for the entire network.
+Terminators at In a bus topology, both ends of the main cable stop signals from bouncing back.
+This central cable—called the backbone—carries data across the network.

 Ring topology